liuzzom/my-linux-setups/README.md

 - Install Regolith: `sudo apt install regolith-desktop-mobile`
 - Close the current session (or reboot the system) and select "Regolith" during login

-After login, the screen will present you something like this
+After login, you will see something like this

 ![Screen 01](https://github.com/liuzzom/my-regolith-config/blob/main/img/screen_01.png)